a.k.a "Carlos Mancini"

 Carl represented New Zealand in snowboard cross at the 2014 Paralympic Winter Games and achieved an impressive fourth place finish.

-He won the Snow Sports NZ Overall Athlete of the Year Award for 2013 and was recognised as the Snow Sports NZ Adaptive Snow Sports Athlete of the Year 2013.
+In 2013 Carl won the Snow Sports NZ Overall Athlete of the Year Award and was recognised as the Snow Sports NZ Adaptive Snow Sports Athlete of the Year.